 Make all installed themes available for selection, not enabled ones only.
 By default, only the themes enabled on the appearance page will be listed for switching.

 - Retain the theme until a new theme is set

-Select this option to have logged-in users stay in the same theme until they browse to a new page with an explicit theme set.
+Select this option, to have logged-in users stay in the same theme until they browse to a new page with an explicit themes set.
 Your community users (logged in users) view one theme over any switching until your theme switching chain has an explicit requirement.
 This allows administrators and themers to conduct switching on certain pages for anonymous users while authenticated users are ignored.

 - Retain the theme until a new theme is set for anonymous users

 Select this option to have anonymous users stay in the same theme until they browse to a new page with an explicit theme set.
 This is the reverse of the above retention rule.
 Anonymous users ignore theme switching rules while authenticated users obey switching rules.

 - Cron cleans up page cache